alvarogarcia7/blog_source/source/_posts/draft_book-software-craftsmanship.md

 ---

 * Who owns your career?
 TODO Cite book
+  * this is not only for software people but for other trades / professionals as well
 * other chapters

 * Cite that now it is in the Robert C. Martin collection